na-na-hi/renget/archive/RibombeeFly.md

 Taillow landed on a nearby fence, almost eye level with Sneasel, and I dismounted and stood beside her.
 Together, we summarized what happened.
 Linoone and Sneasel both listened closely.
 Sneasel seemed to approve of my decision to fly on Taillow’s back so I could get a feel for flying.
 She even told us that she was a bit jealous of me.
 But I could feel a storm coming, and sure enough, she started to get concerned when we told her about my freefall.
 And once we reached the part where Taillow got distracted and failed to save me, everything changed.

 I started to regret having the ability to sense Aura, because I felt an ugly, almost painful emotional energy radiating out of Sneasel.
 I’d never felt this before.
 It grew more intense as I saw her lower her stance.
 I had no chance to give a warning.
 In an instant, she lunged at Taillow, grabbed her by the neck, yanked her off the fence, and chokeslammed her.
 The bird let out strangled squawks and flailed uselessly on the ground, slapping her wings against Sneasel’s arms.

 “You dirt-pecking retard!”
 Sneasel hissed as she kneeled over the hapless bird.
 “You almost killed my partner!
 Give me one reason why I shouldn’t shank your ugly face right now!”

-Sneasel was angrier than I’d ever seen her before, and her rage froze me solid.
+Sneasel was angrier than I’d ever seen her before.
+Her rage froze me solid.
 I wanted to jump down and stop her before she did something horrible, but I was too shocked to move.

-Solid Linoone saw me standing there, immobilized, and decided to take action himself.
+Linoone saw me standing there, immobilized, and decided to take action himself.
 He hopped forward, shouting, “Hey!
 Break it up!
 No need to fight!”

 Sneasel looked at him and snarled.
 Linoone stopped in his tracks and took a step back.